Tres Hermanas Artist Residency

 • Round-trip airport transportation (to/from Guadalajara airport)

-• Access to shared kitchen, bathroom & common areas in the main house
+• Access to shared kitchen & common areas in the main house

 • Use of the property and grounds for creative practice (garden, terraces, walking paths)